Colonialism and Imperialism are the two sides of the same coin. Justify.

 Colonialism is a situation whereby a powerful nation dominates and controls a weaker nation politically, socially, and economically, establishing exploitative structures for its benefit.

 Imperialism, also known as monopoly capitalism, was the highest stage of capitalism in Europe.
-It was characterized by expansionism, where powerful nations extended their influence over weaker ones to increase power and maximize profits.
+It was characterized by expansionism, where powerful nations extended their influence over weaker ones to upgrade power and authority and maximize profits.

 In most cases, imperialism gave birth to colonialism.